bowman2001/perplexdoc/content/doc/basic/paragraph/index.md

 weight: 5
 ---

 Paragraphs are essential for a website focused on textual information.
-Comfortable proportions and surrounding whitespace contribute to their readability in _Perplex_.
+Comfortable proportions and surrounding whitespace contribute to their legibility in _Perplex_.
 The layout of other elements is related to them.
 {.p-lead} <!--more-->

 ## Syntax